AbdulBasit313/styled-components-react/README.md

 2. Use the `ThemeProvider` component to wrap your application and provide the theme.
 3. Define your styled components using the `styled` function and pass in the desired HTML element or component.
 4. Use the theme variables and breakpoints defined in the `Theme.ts` and `Breakpoints.ts` files to style your components.

+## Top UI Components Built with React and Styled Components

+Here are the top 5 widely-used React components crafted using TypeScript and Styled Components:

+1. Navbar
+2. Button
+3. Input
+4. Radio Button
+5. Progress Steps

 ## Further Resources